SAP/luigi/docs/general-settings.md

 * `simple` displays the button regardless of the browser window´s size.
 * `simpleMobileOnly` displays the button when the width is lower than `600px`.
 * `semiCollapsible` displays the arrow button at the bottom of the left side navigation.
 Upon click, the button displays the navigation or collapses it.<br>
-If you don't specify any value for  **responsiveNavigation**, the buttons will not be displayed.
+If you don't specify any value for  **responsiveNavigation**, the buttons remain hidden.
 The same applies when you enable **hideSideNav** for the current active navigation node.
 * **sideNavFooterText** is a string displayed in a sticky footer inside the side navigation.
 It is a good place to display the version of your application.